15%

 Who Uses Mimikatz and Why?

-Mimikatz is utilized by information security specialists for:
+Mimikatz is primarily used by information security specialists for:

-• Security analysis – testing the level of protection against credential-based attacks.
+• Security analysis – evaluating protection against credential-based attacks.

 • Vulnerability assessment – checking how securely passwords and Kerberos tickets are stored.

-• Training and attack demonstrations – educating administrators and engineers on defense methods.
+• Training and demonstrations – showing administrators and engineers real-world attack techniques.

-• Pass-the-Hash and Pass-the-Ticket attacks – stealing credentials without knowing the actual password.
+• Pass-the-Hash and Pass-the-Ticket attacks – using stolen credentials without knowing the original password.

-• Post-exploitation – maintaining access after an initial system breach.
+• Post-exploitation – maintaining access after an initial breach.

 Telegram Premium Account Giveaway